support

 -

-is a type of: supporting structure - a structure that serves to support somethingsubtypes:
+"the statue stood on a marble support"is a type of: supporting structure - a structure that serves to support somethingsubtypes:

 - abutment - a masonry support that touches and directly receives thrust or pressure of an arch or bridge